EltonQuekMK/SanctionedListsApp/README.md

 # Node Server Project

-This project is a Node.js application that sets up a server using Express and includes a scheduled job that runs daily to scrape a list of companies from a specified website.
+This project is a Node.js application that sets up a server using Express and includes a scheduled job that runs daily to scrape data from specified websites.
 The extracted data is stored locally.

 ## Project Structure